agentos-project/agentos/documentation/overview.rst

 ***********************************
-Python Component System Intro
+Python Component System (PCS) Intro
 ***********************************

-PCS is an implementation of what we call the **component programming model**.
+The Python Component System (PCS) is an implementation of what we call the **component programming model**.
 The goal of the component programming model is to provide:

 * Reproducibility
 * Experiment Tracking